RafaelyRezende/Born2BeRocky/README.md

 >  "An efficient, isolated duplicate of a real computer machine." - Gerald J. Popek & Robert P. Goldberg.

-Before the set up and configuration of the server, some topics will be introduced for better understand and utility of the project.
+Before the set up and configuration of the server, some topics will be introduced for better comprehension and utility of the project.

 ___